therealsphinx/support.balsamiq.com/content/mybalsamiq/classroom.md

 ![](http://media.balsamiq.com/img/support/docs/myb/edusignup.png)

-IMPORTANT: if your school's name is already taken, don't just create a new site.
-Instead email owner@_yourschoolname_.mybalsamiq.com and tell them you'd like to use myBalsamiq for your classroom as well, and to please add you as a staff member to the myBalsamiq site (you'll see what this means in a minute).
+{{% alert warning %}}IMPORTANT: if your school's name is already taken, don't just create a new site.
+Instead email owner@_yourschoolname_.mybalsamiq.com and tell them you'd like to use myBalsamiq for your classroom as well, and to please add you as a staff member to the myBalsamiq site (you'll see what this means in a minute).{{% /alert %}}

 ![](http://media.balsamiq.com/img/support/docs/myb/edutaken.png)